 A delicious fried rice dish can also be defined by the oil and sauces used.
 Sesame oil is the most commonly used and most highly recommended oil to use, although canola oil or any other cooking oil will work just as well.
 For a savory taste and an authentic final result, don’t forget to drizzle your rice with enough soy sauce.

 Be careful, because soy sauce has a bold flavor and if overused, it can outshine the taste of the other ingredients you used.
 Add in small doses and always try to adjust the flavor to taste.
 You can even save a bit of saltiness to stir a few extra drops of sauce after serving the dish.
 As a general rule, you should add enough soy sauce so the rice gets tinted a light brown color.
+Afterwards, treat yourself to this delicious rice pudding recipe.

 Now you’ve got the knowledge to prepare your very own fried rice dish from the comfort of your own kitchen.
 If you need a few more ideas, check out our special fried rice recipe collection!